Do you find yourself trying to “figure out” and help those around you?

 Career options for recent bachelor's graduates include human services provider, public relations specialist, research assistant, law enforcement officer, research program coordinator, and teacher.
-You'll also be prepared to enter graduate school; recent graduates are attending M.A. programs in specific areas of psychology, M.S.W. programs in social work, and Psy.D. programs in clinical psychology.
+You'll also be prepared to enter graduate school; recent graduates are attending M.A. or M.S. programs in clinical psychology, counseling psychology, school psychology, industrial/organizational psychology, pastoral counseling, and counselor education; M.S.W. programs in social work, and Ph.D. or Psy.D. programs in clinical psychology.

 - Learn about how a person's behavior is affected by his or her genetic background, biology, cognitive development, socio-emotional development, and social and cultural environments.

 - Take advantage of the opportunity to conduct undergraduate research, either with an SU faculty member or another research facility.

 - Gain the skills you need to help people solve their personal problems, cope with mental illness, and lead richer, fuller lives.

 - Prepare yourself to enter the working world or pursue graduate study.